 The internal accounts and balances between the Group and associates and joint ventures are not eliminated.
 The unrealised gains or losses from transactions between them are eliminated to the percentage of Group's interest in the associates and joint ventures by also making tests for impairment in case of loss.
 The effect of deferred taxes on these consolidation procedures has also been taken into account.

 2.4.
 Comparatives

-In these consolidated financial statements, the Group presents comparative information for one prior year.
+The Group presents comparative information for one prior year.
 Where necessary, comparative data is reclassified (and restated) in order to achieve comparability in view of the current year presentation changes.